 Exercise.
 Exercise is the best way to deal with anxiety and negative thoughts.
 When you exercise your body releases endorphin which helps to relieve tension and stress, also enhances your sense of well-being.
 It is the fastest way to stop worrying, by focusing on how your body feels as you move, you will interrupt the constant flow of worries.

-Let your worry out into the light.
+Let your worry out into the light

 It is so much easier to let those worries out and talk to someone that you trust.
 Sometimes the person just needs to listen as you work through the situation yourself loud.

 If you don’t have anyone that you can talk to and tell your worries then there is an easy solution for that.
-Clear your mind with writhing about it.
-Just getting it out on a paper, computer, or in your journal can help you to calm down and clear your mind.
+Clear your mind with writing about it.
+Just getting it out on paper, computer, or in your journal can help you to calm down and clear your mind.